 "The prophets Mahomet and Moses gathered on the same piece dating from the 830s: it is the exceptionally lucky find of a Swedish orientalist and which, for the first time, materially connects the disappeared empire of the Khazars to Judaism....
 Because even though it is worn out well in the upper part of the side [of the coin], crushing the traditional Muslim inscription 'Mahomet is the messenger of God', one can read in the bottom this small, apparently improper sentence, 'Moses is the messenger of God'.
 When Gert Rispling, Swedish numismatist and orientalist, made this lucky find among the treasure brought back by Jonas Ström, he shouts victory.
 This dirham is indeed the missing link of a series of 4 already-known Islamic pieces with this inscription of Moses, but whose different first side had not made it possible to establish the origin.
 Thanks to this piece, we can go back up until 'Ard al-Khazar', the country of Khazars.
 It is there [in Itil] that the pieces were struck.
 'But they are in fact imitations.
 The original pieces came from the caliphate [of Baghdad]...
 And, as was the custom, when a face was worn [out], one struck another inscription in its place...
 But the handling was so unrefined that one could use them only in Northern Europe or Russia, where only their silver weight counted...
 To add Moses on such a piece can be made only by a Jew' [Gert Rispling explained]." - Olivier Truc, "Une pièce au puzzle kazhar", Libération (July 16, 2002): 26-27.

-"In 1972, 263 graves were discovered near the village of Chelarevo, in the Vojvodina district of present-day Serbia...
-More important, Jewish motifs have been found on at least seventy of the brick fragments excavated from the graves.
-The Jewish symbols on the fragments include menorahs, shofars, etrogs, candle-snuffers, and ash-collectors.
-One of the brick fragments, which was placed over the grave of Yehudah, has a Hebrew inscription that reads, 'Yehudah, oh!'
-The skulls in the Chelarevo graves had Mongolian features..." - Kevin Alan Brook, The Jews of Khazaria (Jason Aronson, 1999), page 251.
+"Beginning in 1972, a large number of untypical graves were discovered near the village of Chelarevo... close to the city of Novi Sad, in the Vojvodina district of present-day northern Serbia...
+The site displayed a curious mix of shamanist and Jewish practices. ...
+Jewish motifs were found on at least seventy of the brick fragments...
+The Jewish symbols on the fragments include menorahs, shofars, etrogs, lulavs, candle-snuffers, and ash collectors.
+One of the fragments, which was placed over the grave of Yehudah, has a Hebrew inscription that reads 'Yehudah, oh!' ...
+Some fragments contain the Hebrew inscriptions 'Jerusalem' and 'Israel,' ...there were some areas where the Jewish and pagan graves intermingled." - Kevin Alan Brook, The Jews of Khazaria, Third Edition (Rowman and Littlefield, 2018), pages 147-148.

 "One can conjecture that this burial ground belonged to the Kabar tribes which joined the Hungarians at the time when they discovered their fatherland.
 Some of the Kabars, arriving from Khazaria, apparently kept their Judaic religion." - István Erdélyi, "Kabari (Kavari) v Karpatskom Basseyne."
 Sovietskaya Arkheologiya 4 (1983): 179.